0xROI/memhack/README.md

 **Contributing:**

 We welcome contributions from the community.
 Whether it's bug fixes, new features, or improvements to existing ones, your contributions help make mamhack even more valuable.
-Check out our [Contributing Guidelines](link_to_contributing_guidelines) to get started.
+Check out our Comming soon(link_to_contributing_guidelines) to get started.

 **Stay Connected:**